DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/onRequestEditOperation.md

 **Default value:** true.

 ##### field(e.args): dxDiagramAddShapeArgs | dxDiagramAddShapeFromToolboxArgs | dxDiagramDeleteShapeArgs | dxDiagramDeleteConnectorArgs | dxDiagramChangeConnectionArgs | dxDiagramChangeConnectorPointsArgs | dxDiagramBeforeChangeShapeTextArgs | dxDiagramChangeShapeTextArgs | dxDiagramBeforeChangeConnectorTextArgs | dxDiagramChangeConnectorTextArgs | dxDiagramResizeShapeArgs | dxDiagramMoveShapeArgs
-An object that contains information about the processed edit operation.
+An object that contains information about the processed shape or connector.
+The parameter's value type depends on the operation.

 ##### field(e.component): {WidgetName}
 The widget instance's name.